perticascatalin/HiddenDimensions/ProjectProposal.md

 **Primary Goal**: Test RNN for textual description of scenes.

 **Secondary Goal**: Use attentional RNN to visualize the parts of the image the model looks at in order to generate a certain word in the description.

-See [A1, A2] for visual attention models and [A3, A4] for text attention models.
+**Resources**: See [A1, A2] for visual attention models and [A3, A4] for text attention models.

-**Extension**: Latent arithmetic with figures
+**Extension**: Latent arithmetic with figures.
+What is the relation between the latent representation of an image with a circle on top of a square and the latent representation of sub-parts of the image (the image of a circle and the image of a square)?

 **More complex spatial relations**: